 how We show up for ourselves

-One of the most common misbeliefs about meditation is that if your head is too busy with thoughts; the meditation hasn’t been successful or good enough.
+One of the most common misbeliefs about meditation is that if your head is too busy with thoughts, the meditation hasn't been successful or good enough.
 I hear this all the time!
-“I tried to meditate, but my mind was so busy”, and concluded that the practice was a "failure".
+"I tried to meditate, but my mind was so busy," and concluded that the practice was a "failure."
 The truth is that regardless of how much time you spent on meditating, regardless of how busy your mind is, it IS successful because you set aside to meet yourself and did that acknowledgment.
-It happens to all of us, regardless of how long you’ve meditated.
+It happens to all of us, regardless of how long you've meditated.
 I've been a daily meditator for years and experience times in my practice where my mind is busy.
 The difference is that I acknowledge them, look at them as is they are clouds passing by, I don't identify myself with them but instead, remind myself to breathe and let them go.
 It's okay!
 What matters is what you do from there; do you keep showing up for yourself with compassion, or declare defeat because your mind is busy?

 That is also one of the main reasons why I begin each week with sharing.
-This is to prepare you through the process, to remind you that this is a practice and for it to become one you need to be gentle with yourself, regardless if you are new to meditation or have been meditating for years — it does not matter.
+This is to prepare you through the process to remind you that this is a practice and for it to become one, you need to be gentle with yourself, regardless if you are new to meditation or have been meditating for years — it does not matter.

 Instead of getting attached to the idea of how long you have meditated, I invite you to instead focus that you chose to show up for yourself.
-If that isn’t a testament of compassion to yourself, then I don’t know what is.
-So please be kind to your self, it’s a process and that means there will be ups and downs, which is fine and a part of the process of learning.
+If that isn't a testament of compassion to yourself, then I don't know what is.
+So please be kind to your self, it's a process, and that means there will be ups and downs, which is beautiful and a part of the process of learning.

-Life isn’t a straight line when you learned to walk as a little child, you fell many times before you were able to stand fully.
+Life isn't a straight line when you learned to walk as a little child, you fell many times before you were able to stand fully.
 Before you were able to walk, you fell many times, but you kept standing up.
-So please don’t hold any judgment towards yourself, the fact that you are reading this, right here, right now, and that is about to plug in your headphones to meditate is a testament of success.
+So please don't hold any judgment towards yourself.
+The fact that you are reading this, right here, right now, and that is about to plug in your headphones to meditate is a testament to success.
 You are showing up for yourself, it is not about the result — there is a reason why it is called a practice and not a marathon.